dfsp-spirit/js-object-util/README.md

 ## Contributing

+The repo is at: https://github.com/dfsp-spirit/js-object-util

-In lieu of a formal style guide, take care to maintain the existing coding style.
+Take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code.
+Lint and test your code, also make sure you agree with the license.
+Then send pull request.